What Is The MLB Home Run Derby?

 How many players are in the Home Run Derby?

 In its current format, the MLB Home Run Derby features a total of eight players.
 These players are seeded 1-8 and compete in a head-to-head, single-elimination tournament to decide the winner.
+These eight players are typically seeded based on how many home runs they have during the MLB season so far.

 How are players selected for the Home Run Derby?